-The financial statements for Save the Children Australia and its controlled entities ("the Consolidated Entity") are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements as issued by the Australian Accounting Standards Board (AASB) and interpretations issued by the AASB and the Australian Charities and Not-for-profits Commission (ACNC) Act 2012.
+The financial statements for Save the Children Australia and its consolidated entities ("the consolidated entity") are general purpose financial statements that are prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements, other authoritative pronouncements of the Australian Accounting Standards Board and the Australian Charities and Not-for-profits Commission Act 2012.

-The Consolidated Entity is a not-for-profit entity.
+The consolidated entity is a not-for-profit entity.